 Kettering’s reputation as a rigorous academic institution also creates demand for graduates at elite graduate schools.
 The former dean of admissions for Harvard Business School told Fortune that, “we love Kettering in Flint” because of the experiences that students gain in the co-op program.

 Additionally, Kettering University’s engineering program ranked 14th in the country in the 2018 U.S. News and World Report ‘Best Colleges’ edition.
 Kettering was designated a ‘Best in the Midwest’ university by the Princeton Review in its 2018 Best Colleges edition, the Washington Monthly ranked Kettering fifth in the Midwest in its ‘Best Bang for the Buck’ college rankings and Forbes designated Kettering as one of America’s Top Colleges in 2017.
+College Factual recognized Kettering's Mechanical Engineering program as the best in the country in 2018.

 Written By Patrick Hayes | Contact: Patrick Hayes - email@example.com - (810) 762-9639